 Influential Men in the Bible: Abraham — The Father of Faith

-When we first meet Abraham (then Abram) in Genesis 12, God calls him to do something extraordinary, which is to leave everything familiar behind and step into the unknown.
+When we first meet Abraham, who was then called Abram, in Genesis chapter twelve, God calls him to leave everything familiar behind and step into the unknown.

 A Call Beyond Comfort

-Abraham wasn’t chosen because he was flawless.
+Abraham was not chosen because he was flawless.
 He was chosen because he believed.
-God gave him a promise that was both personal and prophetic:
+God gave him a promise that was both personal and prophetic.

 Faith Tested, Faith Proven

-Abraham’s journey was far from smooth.
+Abraham’s journey was not smooth.
 He faced famine, family tension, and moments of doubt.
-But the ultimate test came in Genesis 22, when God asked him to sacrifice Isaac, the very son of promise.
+The greatest test came when God asked him to offer Isaac, the son of promise.

-That moment wasn’t about loss, it was about revelation.
-Abraham discovered that God’s provision always meets obedience.
-And his faith didn’t just change his life, it opened the door for blessings that would shape generations.
+That moment was not about loss.
+It was about revelation.
+Abraham discovered that God’s provision meets obedience.

 Lessons from Abraham’s Faith

-Each step of faith positions you for what God has prepared next.
+• Obedience unlocks destiny.
+Each step positions you for what God has prepared next.

 Everyday Application

-Abraham’s story is still unfolding in us today.
+Abraham’s story is still unfolding in us.
 Every time we choose faith over fear, obedience over comfort, and trust over understanding, we echo his journey.

 Next in the Series

-Next week, we will look at Isaac — The Promise Fulfilled and explore how God’s faithfulness flows from generation to generation.
+Next week, we will explore Isaac, the promise fulfilled, and we will see how God’s faithfulness flows from generation to generation.

 Previous